kishandotpandey1352/BabyLM-Challenge_self/README.md

 - Models and data will be returned to the trained_models directory.
 Check script for specific saving mechanics.

 HPC Usage:
 - Hpc scripts will have to be adjusted by user manually for sbatch.
-User name corrections must be applied for user specific.
+User name corrections must be applied for user specific username on stanage.
 - All error and output files will be found in the 'logs' directory.
 - GPU usage can be count in the .out files for each model.
 Check gpu is being used (indicated by '1MiB /  81920MiB |      0%'), if idle check pytorch version compatibility, if still not working with compatibile torch correct configs to force to GPU (device = torch.device("cuda")
 - Create a conda enviroment with compatible packages (numpy, torch, sklearn, optuna, pandas) called babylm, or edit the activate command in bash files to you preferred enviroment.